Benefits of Extra Virgin Olive Oil For Health, Skin, Hair

 This oil forms a protective cover around the outer layers of the hair to make them look healthy and beautiful.

-The Vitamin E and fatty acids in this oil penetrate deep into the hair roots and boosts the growth of new hairs.
+The Vitamin E and fatty acids in this oil penetrate deep into the hair roots and boost the growth of new hairs.

-You will also find that most of the natural hair care solutions have olive as a very important ingredient in them.
+You will also find that most natural hair care solutions have olive as a very important ingredient.

-This oil also helps in maintaining healthy levels of calcium which is needed for bone mineralization and calcification.
+This oil also helps maintain healthy calcium levels, which is needed for bone mineralization and calcification.

-As you start using extra virgin olive oil daily for cooking your food, you will be protected from issues like osteoporosis, low bone density, and brittle teeth.
+As you start to use extra virgin olive oil daily to cook your food, you will be protected from osteoporosis, low bone density, and brittle teeth.

-Olive oil has direct effects on the health of neurons that controls and coordinate all functions of the body, memory, and reasoning capacity.
+Olive oil can help the health of neurons that control and coordinate all body functions, memory, and reasoning capacity.

-Many studies conducted on extra virgin olive oil have shown that this oil helps a lot in preventing cognitive impairment and memory loss.
+Many studies on extra virgin olive oil have shown that this oil helps prevent cognitive impairment and memory loss.

 It is also found that visual memory and verbal fluency improve a lot with regular consumption of this natural cooking oil.

-The healthy fat supplied by olive oil is also good for reducing depression and stressful anxiety.
+The healthy fat supplied by olive oil also reduces depression and stressful anxiety.

 The monounsaturated fat in olive oil is the healthy fat required for the body.
 It does not lead to excessive fat storage, especially belly fat.

-A study conducted by the German Research Center for Food Chemistry in 2013 came out with a substantiated finding that foods prepared in olive oil are more filling and quickly satiating.
-It cuts on overeating and suppresses appetite for longer periods than other cooking oils.
+A study conducted by the German Research Center for Food Chemistry in 2013 found that foods prepared in olive oil are more filling and quickly satiating.
+It cuts on overeating and suppresses appetite longer than other cooking oils.

-The healthy fat in the olive oil also acts as a suppressant on cravings for sweets and high-calorie food.
+The healthy fat in olive oil also suppresses cravings for sweets and high-calorie food.

-One of the best cooking oil you can use to lose weight naturally is extra virgin olive oil.
+Extra virgin olive oil is one of the best cooking oils you can use to lose weight naturally.

 How To Use Extra Virgin Olive Oil?